al-develop/ReceiptOverview/README.md

     Fedora Linux
     Windows 10

-(not tested on other systems, but should build and run wherever the dotnet 7.0 Runtime is installed)
+(not tested on other systems, but should build and run wherever the dotnet 7.0 Runtime/SDK is installed)

 ## For Code-Readers

-The goal was fast development, with no plans to expand further than the base functionalities.
+The goal was fast development, with no plans to expand further than the base functionalities (which are: inserting Receipts and their entries and export everything to a csv file).
-Therefore, maintenance was not a priority, which results in a somewhat messy Codebase by design.
+Therefore, maintenance was not a priority, which results in a somewhat messy Codebase.

 ## License